-On 5 May 2022, in accordance with Recommendation 18 of the Corporate Governance Code, the Issuer's Board of Directors confirmed the appointment of Attorney Francesca Paramico Renzulli, Head of Group Corporate Governance, as Secretary of Nexi's Board of Directors with the task, among others, of supporting the activities of the Chair and providing impartial assistance and advice to the Board of Directors on any aspect relevant to the proper functioning of the corporate governance system.
-The Board of Directors has acknowledged that Ms Paramico Renzulli meets the appropriate requirements in terms of professional experience and independence and that her appointment entails no conflict of interests.
+Following the resignation submitted by Ms Francesca Paramico Renzulli on 23 September 2024, in accordance with Recommendation 18 of the Corporate Governance Code, the Issuer's Board of Directors has appointed Ms Monica Coppo, Head of Legal and Corporate Governance Italy, as Secretary of Nexi's Board of Directors with the task, among others, of supporting the activities of the Chair and providing impartial assistance and advice to the Board of Directors on any aspect relevant to the proper functioning of the corporate governance system.
+The Board of Directors has acknowledged that Ms Monica Coppo meets the appropriate requirements in terms of professional experience and independence and that her appointment entails no conflict of interests.